Mini waffles maker or waffle iron (I use one from Bella (available on Amazon), but any mini waffle maker will work!)

 Instructions

-Spoon batter into the waffle maker and cook until golden and set.
-Avoid overfilling.
+Cook: Spoon batter into the waffle maker, avoiding overfilling.
+Cook until golden and set.

 Notes